 Gender Pay Gap Reporting

-At Sofology, we fully embrace the responsibility of providing a workplace that is fair, diverse and committed to treating each and every employee equally.
-We are dedicated to ensuring equal pay for male and female employees throughout the business, as well as offering the same opportunities to train, develop and thrive in every role.
-We therefore welcome the opportunity to publish, review and improve our Gender Pay Gap figures in line with the new legislation.
+At Sofology, we fully embrace the responsibility of providing a workplace that is fair, diverse and committed to treating each and every colleague equally.
+We are dedicated to ensuring equal pay for male and female colleagues throughout the business, as well as offering the same opportunities to train, develop and thrive in every role.
+We therefore welcome the opportunity to publish for the second year running our review of our Gender Pay Gap and our action plan to improve.

 Understanding The Gender Pay Gap

-The gender pay gap is a way to identify if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
-These figures will give an overview of the gender balance within our business by comparing the average earnings for both men and women, regardless of role or seniority at Sofology.
+The Gender Pay Gap is a method to identify if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
+These figures give an overview of the gender balance within our business by comparing the average earnings for both men and women, regardless of role or seniority at Sofology.
 This information will help to identify any room for improvement within the organisation in terms of gender equality and equal opportunities being afforded to both men and women.
-The Gender Pay Gap reporting will enable Sofology to fully review and reduce gender pay differences across the organisation.
-Sofology will continue to strive to create a more balanced, diverse and rewarding work environment for all of our employees.
+Gender Pay Gap reporting will enable Sofology to fully review and act upon any act upon any gender pay differences across the organisation.

-At Sofology, we have a number of roles which have standard rates of pay, for example; Sales Consultants, Sales Administrators, Customer Services, Van Drivers, Co-Drivers, Warehouse staff and Upholsterers.
-Men and women are paid the same rates of pay for these roles and the only difference in earnings would be down to performance, productivity or location.
+At Sofology we have a number of roles for which have standard rates of pay, for example; Sales Consultants, Sales Administrators, Customer Services, Van Drivers, Co-Drivers, Warehouse Colleagues and Upholsterers.
+Men and women are paid equally for these roles and the only difference in earnings would be down to performance, productivity, location, or length of service.

-Monitoring our gender pay data and, more importantly, understanding the factors that contribute to the differences will help to begin narrowing our Gender Pay Gap and will become part of a longer term strategy to help Sofology become recognised as an environment where women are equal, supported and driven to succeed.
+Monitoring our Gender Pay data, and more importantly understanding the factors that contribute to the differences will help to begin narrowing our Gender Pay Gap and will inform our longer term strategy to help Sofology become recognised as an environment where women are equal, supported and driven to succeed.

 Our Results - What is the Gender Pay Gap at Sofology?